Avacee/XPlane-Wireshark-Dissector-C/README.md

 You can check wireshark has loaded the plugin via Menu->Help->About Wireshark->Plugins Tab.
 The name will be *xplane* with a type of *dissector*.

 Developed and tested on Windows 10 and Microsoft Visual Studio 2019.
-Linux development and testing on Ubuntu 20.04.1 and Debian 10.6.
+Linux testing on Ubuntu 20.04.1

 ###### TODO:
-[ ] Add releases for Windows 3.4, Ubunut 3.2 and Debian 2.6 (Latest versions installed using apt).
+[X] Add releases for Windows 3.4, Ubuntu 3.2.
 [ ] Use wireshark's expert mechanism instead of validate_packet() just returning 0.
 [ ] Add descriptive lookups for DATA packets and use wmem_file_scope().